Statistical Inference for Model Parameters in Stochastic Gradient Descent: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:setup}, we discuss the problem setup and necessary assumptions, and also provide the convergence rate of iterates in Lemma \ref{lem:Delta}.
+In Section \ref{sec:setup_back}, we provide more background of SGD and detailed results from \cite{PJ92}.
+In Section \ref{sec:setup_assump}, we provide the assumptions and some error bounds on SGD iterates.
 In Section \ref{sec:cov}, we propose the plug-in estimator and batch-means estimator for estimating the asymptotic covariance of $\bar{x}_n$ from ASGD.
 In Section \ref{sec:high_dim}, we discuss how to conduct inference for high-dimensional linear regression.
 In Section \ref{sec:exp}, we demonstrate the proposed methods by simulated experiments.
-All the proofs are given in the Appendix.
+Further discussions appear in Section \ref{sec:discuss} and all proofs are given in the Appendix.